Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 Use the weight table above to find your firmness level.
 Then choose your model:

-- **Cooper** — Less cushioning.
-No microsprings — the most direct feel.
-Firmness range 8-16.
+- **Cooper** — Responsive cushioning.
+No micro springs for a direct feel.
+Firmness range 8-19.

 **Within each weight class:** ~82% stay at recommended firmness, ~15% go firmer, ~3% go softer.

-**Going softer warning:** Higher risk of sinking in too much.
-Works well for some side sleepers who want more pressure relief.
+**Going softer warning:** Works well for some side sleepers who want more pressure relief but too soft and your body can feel unsupported.

 ### Special cases

-**I'm 55kg and want something soft** — Level 3 (Soft) in Cloud.
-Understand the sinking-in risk.
+**I'm 55kg and want something soft** — Level 3 (Very Soft) in Cloud.
+Understand that these springs may not feel supportive enough for some people.

 **I want the most cushioned mattress possible** — Cloud at your recommended firmness.

 **I want the least expensive option** — Cooper starts from $1,050.
-All three models use the same latex and springs, so Cooper isn't lower quality — it just has less cushioning.
-You can add microspring layers later to move to Aurora or Cloud at any time.
+All three models use natural latex and honeycomb pocket springs, matched to the firmness range.
+Cooper gives you a direct, responsive feel without micro spring layers.
+You can add micro spring layers later to move to Aurora or Cloud.

 ---